futres/RShinyFuTRES/README.md

 ```
 matSampType()
 ```
-The material sample type function is to standardize descriptions of the completeness of a materialSample (i.e., specimen).
-For example, replacing internal coding of specimen condition (e.g., sk = skinned; gut = gutted; etc.) with human-readable terms.
+The materialSampleType function is to standardize descriptions of the completeness of a materialSample (i.e., specimen).
+For example, replacing internal coding of specimen condition (e.g., sk = skinned; gut = gutted; etc.) with a controlled vocabulary: Whole organism, Part organism - whole element, Part organism - part element.

-Once you have finished using this program please send a pull request for the updated matSampType dictionary file.

 ```
 add_ms_and_indivdID